vippsas/vipps-login-api/vipps-login-api.md

 #### Mobile flow - app switch based flow
-If the user is on a moobile device, the Vipps landing page in the browser will automatically trigger an app switch to the Vipps-app if the user is not rememberd in browsere.
+If the user is on a mobile device, the Vipps landing page in the browser will automatically trigger an app switch to the Vipps-app if the user is not rememberd in browsere.
 The user will not be prompted to enter the phone number.
 In the Vipps-app the user confirms the login and can choose whether to be rememberd in the browser for later logins.
-After confirming in app the user needs to switch back to the Vipps page in the initiating browser/app using the built in features in the operating systems.
+After confirming in the app the user needs to switch back to the Vipps page in the browser/app.
 On the Vipps landing page the user will finalise the autentication and provide consents if required.
-Then the user is redirected back to the redirect URI provided by merchant (can be webpage or app).
+The user is then redirected back to the redirect URI provided by merchant (could be webpage or an app).

 ![Mobile flow with app-switch](images/Mobile_flow_with_partial-app_switch.png)

 We recommend that apps initiate Vipps login in a webview.
-SafariViewController and Chrome Custom Tabs is prefered as these webviews are able to utilise cookies stored in the user's browser.
+SafariViewController and Chrome Custom Tabs are preferred as these webviews are able to utilize cookies stored in the user's browser.

 ### Design guidelines and buttons